zowe/zowe-cli-sample-plugin/README.md

 4. `npm install`
 5. `npm run build`

-## Next steps: Using your Sample Plug-in
+## Next steps: using your sample plug-in

 After you complete your setup, follow the [Installing the sample plug-in to Zowe CLI](docs/tutorials/list-directory-contents/ListDirectoryContentsPlugin.md) tutorial to install, use and test this sample plug-in with the Zowe CLI.